 Starting January 30, 2023

-Google has turned off editing for all classic sites in your domain.
-For details, visit Transition from classic Sites to new Sites.
+Google has disabled editing for all classic sites in your domain.
+For details, go to Transition from classic Sites to new Sites.
 To track the progress of your organization’s migration, open the Classic Sites Manager.
 There you can filter the sites in your domain according to their migration status.
 Administrators and site owners can still proactively manually convert classic sites to new sites, export classic sites using Google Takeout, and delete classic sites before the automigration is done for their domain.

 From January 30, 2023, Google began to convert and delete any remaining classic sites.
 We will try to: